lkesteloot/unsong/unsong.md

 “I could do better.
 I could kill Sohu first, surprise her.
 Then I could take on the others.”

 The kabbalists say that all men have four souls.
 The animal soul, the [i]nefesh[/i], which sustains life and desire.
 The moral soul, the [i]ruach[/i], helps us divine good and evil.
 The intellectual soul, the [i]neshamah[/i], forms our thought and understanding.
 And the divine soul, the [i]chayah[/i], is the mysterious center of consciousness that connects us with God above.<br/>
 Sarah’s animal soul was the golem that Gadiriel had made her.
 Her intellectual soul, I had given her myself with the Vital Name.
 The divine soul, everything had naturally.
-And her moral soul was…
+And her moral soul was...

-…frick.
+... frick.

-“Um, Sarah, this is going to be a weird question, but…do you know right from wrong?”
+“Um, Sarah, this is going to be a weird question, but... do you know right from wrong?”

 “All I want is to make you happy!” she said.